endurantgames/cosmiclegends/src/classes/expatriate.md

 ## Questions

-As you create your Monstrosity hero, answer any or all of these questions.
+As you create your Expatriate hero, answer any or all of these questions.

 :::::::::: questions :::::::::::::::::::
 - []{.lorem}